 Another key factor in the growth of the financial intermediary sector over the past decade has been the increase in the number of new financial products.
 As market participants and their customers strive to mitigate risk, new types of equity and fixed income securities, futures, options and other financial instruments have been developed.
-These new securities and derivatives are not immediately ready for more liquid and standardized electronic markets, and generally increase the need for trading and require broker-assisted execution.
+Most of these new securities and derivatives are not immediately ready for more liquid and standardized electronic markets, and generally increase the need for trading and require broker-assisted execution.

 Our Financial Services business continued to face challenging market conditions during the quarter.
-Many of our large bank customers reported double-digit declines in their revenues from fixed income, currency, and commodity trading.
-They attributed their results to a number of cyclical factors, including extreme monetary policies by several major central banks including the Federal

-Reserve, which continues to result in historically low levels of volatility across most financial markets, and structural issues such as the higher bank capital requirements under Basel III.
-Consequently, these factors contributed to lower OTC and listed product trading volumes across many asset classes and geographies.
+While our Foreign Exchange ("FX") and Equities and other businesses operated in improving macro environments, our Rates and Credit businesses continued to face a challenging macro backdrop.
+The continued low volume environment facing our Rates and Credit businesses has been part of a greater industry trend that has been attributed to a number of cyclical factors, including extreme monetary policies by several major central banks including the Federal Reserve and more recently, the European Central Bank.
+These accommodative monetary policies have resulted in historically low levels of volatility and interest rates across most financial markets.
+The credit global markets have also faced structural issues such as the higher bank capital requirements under Basel III.
+Consequently, these factors contributed to lower trading volumes across our Rates and Credit asset classes across most geographies.

 Regulators in the U.S. have finalized most of the new rules across a range of financial marketplaces, including OTC derivatives as mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
 Many of these rules became effective during 2013 with ongoing phase-ins anticipated over the course of 2014.
-Legislators and regulators in Europe and the Asia-Pacific region have crafted similar rules, some of which are expected to be first implemented in 2014.
+Legislators and regulators in Europe and the Asia-Pacific region have crafted similar rules, of which, some have been implemented in 2014, while others are expected to be implemented in the future.